Skip to Main Content

 Physical, Electronic & Media Course Reserves

 • We put on reserve all copies in all formats of a requested title that the library owns; please specify if edition, translator, etc. have a bearing on which texts you wish to be available on reserve.
-Please use the Notes to reserves staff comment box to indicate any specifics library staff need to know.
+Please use the Notes to reserves staff word bubble icon near the top of the right vertical frame to indicate any specifics library staff need to know.

 • For physical materials, a 2-hour loan length will be applied.
-To choose a longer loan time of 4 or 24 hours, use the Notes to reserves staff comment in the right pane.
+To choose a longer loan time of 4 or 24 hours, use the Notes to reserves staff word bubble icon near the top of the right vertical frame.

-• DVD requests are digitized, and the streaming copy posted to Panopto.
-Access to Panopto is through Canvas.
+• DVD requests are digitized and the streaming copy posted to Panopto.
+Access in Canvas with the Panopto Video tab.
 Physical DVDs are not placed on reserve.

-• Plan for a six to eight week ordering process for items the library does not currently own.
+• Plan for a six to twelve week ordering process for items the library does not currently own.
 Contact your subject librarian, https://www.library.dartmouth.edu/directory/subject-librarians, in advance if you wish to order new items the library does not currently own.
-Items the library does not own may be added to the reserve requests by using the "Blank form" option.
+Items the library does not own may be added to the reserve requests by using the "Add item not owned by the Libraries" option.

 • Be selective when choosing material to be placed on reserve.
 Restrict reserve requests to required assignments only.
 "Suggested readings" usually remain unused.